seriola/uyuni_scripts/README.md

 # uyuni_scripts
-Admin scripts for Uyuni / SUSE Manager
+Admin Scripts for Uyuni / SUSE Manager

+### check_state_result.py

+Script to extract from the database the detailed output of a state action.

+If you want to check if a successful state action hat to apply changes.